 Stephen has extensive headship (primary and secondary) and school improvement support and inspection experience.
 He is Director of his own consultancy company – Touchstone Development Ltd, a Fellow of the Institute of Leadership and Management, a Fellow of the Institute of Training and Organisational Learning (ITOL), and an affiliate of the Institute of Chartered Secretaries and Administrators (ICSA).

 Stephen is an experienced and accredited Coach and Counsellor, and a National Leader of Governance (NLG) with over thirty years’ experience of school governance.
 He has been a member of a University Governing Body, a Trustee of a large national MAT where he chaired the Education and Personnel Committee.
 He has been a governor on the board of a Primary Federation, the chair of a Primary Academy, the chair of a small Secondary MAT, and the chair of an IEB.

-Stephen is currently The Chair of the Community Inclusive Trust (CIT) – a MAT of eleven schools (special and primary).
+Stephen is currently The Chair of the Community Inclusive Trust (CIT) – a MAT of fifteen schools (special and primary).